 Liz: Sure.
 So I am a mother to four boys.
-When my oldest son David was 9 years old, he was diagnosed with type 1 diabetes, and this was very new to us.
+When my oldest son David was 9 years old, he was diagnosed with Type 1 diabetes, and this was very new to us.
 I was not familiar with anybody that had diabetes.
 It wasn’t in my family, it wasn’t in my husband’s family, so it was really a learning curve.
-Through the process of adjusting to our new lifestyle, what I realized was that there was a missing component in my son’s testing routine.
+Through the process of adjusting to our new lifestyle, what I realized was that there was a missing component in my son’s blood sugar testing routine.
 For those that are not familiar with diabetes, you have to test your blood sugars on a very regular basis.
 My son David was nine at the time, as I mentioned, and he tests anywhere from six to 10 times in a given day.

 John: Wow, that’s a lot.

 Liz: That is a lot.
 What I realized was if I wasn’t there handing him either a napkin or a tissue to wipe the excess blood that was left on his finger, it ultimately went either on his testing case or on his clothes.
 So I looked for a product that acted as a solution.
 The travel-size Kleenex, for example, was very cumbersome to put into his case, or he would just use one piece of Kleenex and then throw it out, which was not efficient use of the Kleenex.
 It was very wasteful, because it was only a small drop of blood.

 So the long and short of it is, after researching the marketplace, I realized there wasn’t a wipe that was designed to act as a solution to this need.
 It was kind of a missing component within his testing routine.
 That inspired me to go out and develop Diabetic Dabs.